sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 Follow these steps to set permissions:

-1. Sign in to the AWS Management Console and open the IAM console.
+1. Sign in to the AWS Management Console and open the EC2 console.
-2. In the navigation pane of the console, select `Roles`.
-3. In the Search field, enter the name of the Amazon EKS cluster on which SAS Viya is deployed (such as `my-cluster`) to filter the roles listed.
-4. Select the role that contains `AWS service: eks` in the `Trusted entities` column.
+2. Search for the EC2 instances used in the EKS cluster
+3. Click on one of the EC2 instances.
+Details will be available in the bottom pane.
+4. Click on the IAM Role for the instance
 5. Select `Attach Policies`.
 6. Search for `CloudWatchAgentServerPolicy`.
 If the `CloudWatchAgentServerPolicy` does not exist, see:
 [Creating IAM Roles for Use with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-iam-roles-for-cloudwatch-agent-commandline.html).
 7. Select the check box next to `CloudWatchAgentServerPolicy`.
 8. Select `Attach Policy`.
-9. Repeat steps 4 through 8 for the role that contains `AWS service: ec2` in the `Trusted entities` column.

 ### Identify Cluster and Region